lirenshan/lirenshan.github.io/_pages/about.md

 Research Interest
 ======
 I have broad interests in various aspects of theoretical computer science, mathematics, machine learning, and artificial intelligence.
-My research spans approximation algorithms, learning theory, graph theory, and algorithmic game theory, with the goal of designing algorithms for data analysis and decision-making in real-world applications.
-Currently, I focus on clustering, graph partitioning, and uncertainty quantification, aiming to develop efficient, reliable, and interpretable machine learning algorithms.
+My research spans approximation algorithms, machine learning, graph algorithms, and algorithmic game theory, with the goal of designing algorithms for data analysis and decision-making in real-world applications.
+My current research focuses on developing efficient, reliable, and interpretable machine learning algorithms for data analysis and decision-making, particularly in high-stakes settings.
+I pursue this goal through work on interpretable learning, uncertainty quantification, and algorithmic methods for legal applications.

 <p style="color:#b91c1c; font-weight:600;">
 I am on the job market for 2025–2026.